sws-computersysteme/azure-ai-travel-agents/README.md

 </div>

 > [!NOTE]
-> Are you new to the Model Context Protocol (MCP)?
+> New to the Model Context Protocol (MCP)?
 Check out our free [MCP for Beginners](https://github.com/microsoft/mcp-for-beginners) guide.

 ## Features
 - Multiple AI agents (each with its own specialty)